 Blue-green algae blooms

-Have you come across a lake with a swampy odor or split pea-soup appearance?
-If so, it is possible the lake had a blue-green algae bloom.
+Have you come across a lake that looks like it has spilled green paint on it or has a pea-soup appearance?
+If so, it is possible the lake has a blue-green algae bloom.
 Blue-green algae, also known as cyanobacteria, are a natural part of our freshwater systems, but these algae blooms can become harmful to people and pets.
+These blooms typically occur later in summer, but the recent hot weather adds to the possibility of earlier blooms.

-During a blue-green algae bloom, the water may look like it has spilled green paint on the surface.
-Not all blue-green algae blooms are harmful, however, when conditions are right, these blooms can secrete toxins that are harmful to people and pets.
+During a blue-green algae bloom, the water may look like it has spilled green paint on the surface, but can also take on other appearances.
+Not all blue-green algae blooms are harmful.
+However, when conditions are right, these blooms can secrete toxins that are harmful to people and pets.
 Harmful algae blooms are most likely to occur during warm weather in shallow, nutrient-rich lakes.
 You and your pets can become sick if you have contact with, inhale airborne water, or swallow water that contains blue-green algal toxins.
 So, it is best to avoid contact with lakes with potential blue-green algae blooms.
 Always remember, when in doubt, best keep out.

 What if I suspect a blue-green algae bloom?

-If you suspect a blue-green algae bloom email pictures of the suspected bloom to firstname.lastname@example.org.
-For more information on harmful algae blooms, you can also call the Minnesota Pollution Control Agency at 651-757-2822 or 800-657-3864.
-In addition, report human health effects to the Minnesota Department of Health (MDH) Foodborne and Waterborne Illness Hotline at 1-877-366-3455.
-For health questions, citizens can contact MDH’s Waterborne Diseases Unit at 651-201-5414 or visit the MDH’s Harmful Algal Bloom web page.
+- Report human health effects to the Minnesota Department of Health (MDH) Foodborne and Waterborne Illness Hotline at 1-877-366-3455.
+For health questions, citizens can contact MDH’s Waterborne Diseases Unit at 651-201-5414.